-We have reviewed the accompanying interim condensed statement of financial position of Al Sagr Cooperative Insurance Company (a Saudi Joint Stock Company) (the "Company") as of 31 March 2023 and the related interim condensed statements of income, comprehensive income, changes in equity and cash flows for the three-month period then ended and other explanatory notes.
+We have reviewed the accompanying interim condensed statement of financial position of Al Sagr Cooperative Insurance Company (the "Company") as of 30 June 2023 and the related interim condensed statements of income and comprehensive income for the three-month and six-month periods then ended and the interim condensed statements of changes in equity and cash flows for the six-month period ended 30 June 2023 and other explanatory notes.
 Management is responsible for the preparation and presentation of this interim condensed financial information in accordance with International Accounting Standard 34 - "Interim Financial Reporting" ("IAS 34"), as endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on this interim condensed financial information based on our review.